grcc-cis-openlab/web-applications/docs-src/pages/setting-up-ec2-tutorial.md

 This directory stores the configuration file for **enabled** virtual hosts; that is, the *active* virtual hosts.

-Next, we need to update the Apache configuration file to tell it to look for our virtual host configurations.
+Next, we need to update the Apache configuration file to tell it to look for your virtual host configurations.
 We'll use nano to update the file:

 ```shell
 sudo nano /etc/httpd/conf/httpd.conf